plone/training/docs/mastering-plone/what_is_plone.md

 Plone comes with a list of pre-defined content-types.

 Content types are defined in models/schemas.
-A schema can define fields to store data.
+A schema defines fields to store data.

 Values of these fields are attributes on content objects.